Adam-Lechnos/windows-enforcer/README.md

 * `github-raw-installs.txt` - specify the full URLs against a raw GitHub downloadable, pointing to the `raw.githubusercontent.com` domain.
   * i.e., `https://raw.githubusercontent.com/AndyFul/ConfigureDefender/master/ConfigureDefender.exe`

 Except for 'widget-install.txt', items removed from the text files will result in their respective directory removal from `C:\Tools` only.
 You must still uninstall packages installed via an installer, hence, these methods, except for Winget, should only be used for simple executables.
+Winget uninstalls can be enforced by the aforementioned `winget-uninstall.txt` install management input file.

+### Windows OS Enforcement
+The following Windows 10/11 Operating System settings are enforced
+* Audit logging for `logon` and `logoff` events
+* Windows File Explorer - Enable viewable file extensions

 ### Email Alerting
 Email alerts will be generated with an attached log file if any of the following issues are detected by the `enforce-checker.sh` cron job: